Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Overall, the podcast is seen as an essential resource for independent filmmakers looking to navigate the industry.
+The podcast is noted as a great resource for both aspiring filmmakers and established professionals looking to navigate the complexities of the industry.

 Chart Rankings